Avalanche & Ski/Snowboard Mountaineering Courses

 Get acquainted with the amazing terrain accessible from the Jalpak Tash Yurts:

 Yurt-Based: All of our standard avalanche and ski mountaineering courses are based out of the Jalpak Tash Yurts.
 We can additionally coordinate custom expedition-style courses in other ranges in Kyrgyzstan.

 Village Stay: All of our yurt-based courses begin with an overnight in our partner family’s home.
 The homestay experience includes an amazing traditional dinner, comfortable sleeping arrangements, and breakfast before we begin our tour to the yurts the next morning.

-You coordinate your in-country travel independently.
+You coordinate your transport and lodging independently.

 40 Tribes Travelers

 Make it easier!
 Let us arrange your transport and lodging for you.